FG to lobby banks on 5% lending rate to farmers

 Okwe Obi, Abuja

-The Federal Government said it is considering discussing with banks, especially the Nigeria Incentive-based Risk Sharing System for Agriculture Lending (NIRSAL) to help reduce the lending rate for loans to farmers, preferably to 5 percent.
+The Federal Government said it is considering discussing with banks, especially the Nigeria Incenstive-based Risk-Sharing System for Agriculture Lending (NIRSAL), to help reduce the lending rate loans to farmers, preferably 5 per cent.

+Minister of Agriculture and Rural Development, Audu Ogbeh, disclosed this recently, in Abuja, at an interactive session with journalists.

 Ogbeh, however, called on farmers to repay their loans as soon as possible.

-READ ALSO: MTN Nigeria denies CBN claims on illegal repatriation of $8.1b
+“Borrowers will be mandated to make the project and records available for inspection and verification by the CBN.”

-On the employment of rangers, Ogbeh said the initial 5,000 employment target might not be realisable due to paucity of funds but government would employ at least 2,500 cattle rangers.
+On the employment of rangers, Ogbeh said the initiatial 5,000 employment target may not be realisable due to paucity of funds but government would employ at least 2,500 cattle rangers.

 About author